 As a piano teacher, I am extremely lucky to work with students as they grow from young kids into mature young adults.
 And while music is the core foundation to our studies, I challenge students to think outside the box.
-I don't just teach students how to play music, but I work with them to discover "How can music be relevant and applicable to other parts of your life?
-How does music shape you as a being?
-How can we outreach to others and make an impact?"
+I don't just teach students how to play music, but I work with them to discover how to see the bigger pictures.
+While the goals of traditional recitals are often to show off your piano skills and hard work (and we do have those), these goals are a bit separate, with many projects not even including piano specifically!

-Senior Capstone Project: A project that takes 1-2 years (typically Junior & Senior years of high school) that incorporates music (and the types of music they like) with other things they are passionate about with an outreach component -- it should be a project that they are proud of and want to share with the general public.
+Senior Capstone Project: A project that takes 1-2 years (typically Junior & Senior years of high school) that incorporates music (and the types of music they like) with other things they are passionate about.
 Truly inspiring results have emerged from these projects, and they are completely student-led, with the creative inspiration almost solely coming from students.

 Current Senior Projects include: